Site Basis Excitation Ansatz for Matrix Product States

 We start by performing finite system DMRG on a long open chain ($N \gg \xi$, e.g. $N = 150$), where a matrix product operator (MPO) form for the Hamiltonian is convenient, particularly since MPOs can be generated automatically\cite{itensor}.
-For $N \gg \xi$ the center is representative of the infinite system in its local properties, but the central tensors have random gauges, making them unsuitable for making an infinite uniform MPS.
+For $N \gg \xi$ the center is representative of the infinite system in its local properties, but the central tensors have random gauges.
+The random gauges stem from the fact that inserting on any link $M M^{-1}$, with $M$ an ordinary nonsingular matrix, leaves the wavefunction unchanged.
+Left or right orthogonality of each tensor, which DMRG requires away from the orthogonality center, does not resolve this gauge ambiguity, and the $\ldots ABCD \ldots$ form interferes with forming the desired $\ldots AAA \ldots$ infinite uniform MPS.
 Specifically, we can say the states of the links on each side of each tensor are different, whereas for the $\ldots AAA \ldots$ form they should be the same.

 To make the links the same, we insert a new site in the middle, with a new tensor.
 (Inserting sites in the middle goes all the way back to the original infinite-system DMRG\cite{dmrg1,dmrg2}.)
-To accommodate the new $N+1$ sites, we simply reconstruct the Hamiltonian MPO for $N+1$ sites.
+To accommodate the new site, we simply reconstruct the Hamiltonian MPO for $N+1$ sites.
 Picking a central link on the $N$-site system, we put the orthogonality center there, and obtain a $\tilde \lambda$ diagonal matrix of Schmidt coefficients for that link.
 (For example, to put it between tensors $CD$, we contract these two tensors and then split them apart with a singular value decomposition, obtaining $C' \tilde \lambda D'$.)
 The half-MPS on either side of the link form orthogonal bases for $\tilde \lambda$.
 We add a new site at that link, replacing $\tilde \lambda$ with a new three leg tensor $\tilde D$, which we initialize randomly.
 We then perform a Lanczos diagonalization to optimize the energy, to high accuracy, equivalent to a single step of single site finite-size DMRG, but without a good initial state.
 Since this is done only once, the extra cost of the poor initialization and high accuracy is negligible.
 As in the original infinite system DMRG, the overall state obtained (assuming a single site unit cell is appropriate) is just as accurate for $N+1$ sites as the state it started from was on $N$ sites.
 And, importantly, $\tilde D$ has identical left and right indices, so it can immediately make an infinite MPS.

 The canonical form of an infinite MPS looks like $\ldots \lambda \Gamma\lambda \Gamma \ldots$, where $\Gamma$ have the site indices and $\lambda$ is a diagonal matrix of Schmidt coefficients.
 The left half-MPS $\ldots \lambda \Gamma\lambda \Gamma$ is left-orthogonal and the right half-MPS $\Gamma\lambda \Gamma\lambda\ldots$ is right orthogonal.
 Since $\tilde D$ sits between two orthogonal half-chains, and it has one site, it must play the role of $\lambda \Gamma \lambda$.
 We form $\tilde \Gamma = \tilde \lambda^{-1} \tilde D \tilde\lambda^{-1}$.
 We now have a $\ldots \tilde \lambda \tilde \Gamma \tilde \lambda \tilde \Gamma \ldots$ form of a uniform infinite MPS.